Template Installation Instructions

 Module positions are place holders for your Joomla modules.
 If you install template using HotStart method, all modules will be pre-installed and placed in the appropriate module positions.
 If you didn't use the HotStart installation, then you must setup all the modules yourself and select appropriate module position for each module.

 Each template demo contains several dozens of module positions.
 We prepared a graphically presented "map" of all available module positions for this template.
-To find this "map" for your template, open this link http://demo.hotjoomlatemplates.com/module_positions in your browser, and select the template by its name.
+To find this "map" for your template, go to this link and select the template by its name.
 The image with module positions map for this template will be opened.

 Typography determines what fonts will be used on your site.
 Templates come with different typography aspects, depending of the overall template style.